 Man, 79, and woman found dead in bedroom of Uptown apartment

-Officers were conducting a well-being check when the two were found dead in the bedroom of an apartment in the 1000 block of West Montrose Avenue, police said.
+Officers were conducting a well-being check when the two were found in the 1000 block of West Montrose Avenue, police said.

 A 79-year-old man and a woman were found dead in the bedroom of an Uptown apartment on the North Side.

 Officers were conducting a well-being check about 8:30 p.m.
-Sunday night when the two were found dead in the bedroom of an apartment in the 1000 block of West Montrose Avenue, Chicago police said.
+Sunday when the two were found in the 1000 block of West Montrose Avenue, Chicago police said.

 The Latest